pfdubois/BridgeBidding/source/Planning.rst

 Classifying Your Hand
 ---------------------

+If you are the dealer or everyone before you has passed, you are considering opening the bidding.
+We'll discuss the details of what you open and what strength you need as we go, but the dividing line is around 12 HCP -- below that you pass, above it you open.

+In all other situations,
-The key is to know whether your hand is weak, competitive, invitational, game-going, or has slam-interest, and to constantly re-evaluate it as the auction proceeds.
+the key is to know whether your hand is weak, competitive, invitational, game-going, or stronger, and to constantly re-evaluate it as the auction proceeds.
 You make an initial assessment of this and then modify it as the auction gives you more information.

+If your partner opened, you are the :term:`responder`.

 * Weak: under 6 points
 * Competitive: 6 to a bad 10 points.
 Also called "minimal".
 * Invitational: 10 to a bad 12 points.
 A raise of this size is called a "limit" raise.
-* Game-going: A good 12 or more points.
-Also called "game-forcing".
+* Game-forcing: A good 12 or more points.
+Also called "an opening hand".
+  An opening hand opposite an opening hand should be in game (3N or higher).
-* Slam interest: When we either have 33 points between us, or have found a suit fit and are not too far below that.
+* Strong: 15-19: we have to get to game but may also explore more to see if we have slam interest.
+When we either have 33 points between us, or have found a suit fit and are not too far below that, we probably belong in slam.

 Our goal is to bid to the best :term:`strain` and :term:`level` for our combined hands.
 To be at the two-level it would be nice if we had at least more points than they do.
 After all, we're contracting to make 8 out of 13 tricks, which is 62% of the tricks.
 While being able to name the strain will help, having fewer than 50% of the points could be a problem.

 For a game at 3NT we need at least 25 points; for the four-level in a suit, 26 points.
 For a minor game 29 points.
 The six level usually needs 33 total points, and the